itmo-wad/-CatchMe/README.md

       <img src="https://github.com/itmo-wad/CommentCloud/blob/master/Logo%20Comment%20cloud.png"><br>
 </div>

+Comment cloud it is a planform which provide the users an ability to embed the comment's section into their website or blog using API provided by the Comment cloud.
+Comment Сloud – is a unified service for embedding comments into websites.
+It provides an API for add operations.

+Comment cloud is a special fast, privacy-focused commenting platform which helps to websites owners, bloggers and other users to collect feedback, online polls and so on.
+All these operations can be done by users with no need to go deep into mechanism how comments work: storage, caching, nested comments, answers for comments, etc.

+Comment cloud platform can be reached via social network or directly at the website.
+All comments are stored in a database on user’s server and it will be updated in real time, which makes it useful to implement comments to all types of actions.
+Comment cloud is absolutely secure.

+Comment cloud convenient and useful instrument for any internet user.

 Plan of the ‘Comment cloud’ Project (Team # 4):

 - [x] 1.
 Pick up the idea from the pool of ideas and discuss technical possibilities  and needs to develop it;